A Stocks and Shares Isa could see you maximise your investments by protecting them in a tax-free wrapper. Find out more...

 Choosing a Stocks and Shares Isa is a two-step process - first you have to choose the provider, then the investment (often called a 'fund', although this may not be the appropriate term for all investments).

-Arguably the most convenient way to select a provider is to purchase through their website, which is commonly known as a 'platform' - read more about investment supermarkets.
+Arguably the most convenient way to select a provider is to purchase through their website, which is commonly known as a 'platform' - read more about investment supermarkets and online investment management services.

 Note that both the platform and the fund will have charges associated with them.